serverless/blog/posts/2018-01-16-cors-api-gateway-survival-guide.md

 ---
-title: "Serverless, CORS, and API Gateway: An explainer"
+title: "Your CORS and API Gateway survival guide"
 description: "Get the basics on Cross-Origin Resource Sharing (CORS) and how to avoid problems with your Serverless web APIs on Lambda."
 date: 2018-01-16
 layout: Post